bimdata/documentation/src/viewer/reference/state.md

 Moreover, every setter has an optional `options` argument that can be used to pass additional data to the triggered event payload.
 This provide more flexibility and allows to handle some complex use cases.

-An example usage if the `options` argument could be to ensure that a plugin will not "auto-trigger" itself by emitting an `"objects-selected"` event while still being able to react to other plugins `"objects-selected"` events:
+An example usage is to ensure that a plugin will not "auto-trigger" itself by emitting an `"objects-selected"` event while still being able to react to other plugins `"objects-selected"` events:

 ```javascript